 After performing a dental exam and detecting a cavity, we may recommend a filling.
 Amalgam and composite are the two kinds of fillings offered at Advance Dental Arts Center.

 Amalgam fillings are a mix of metallic elements such as silver, tin, copper and mercury.
 Strong and reliable but not the most aesthetic, they’re most commonly placed in the areas of the mouth with greater chewing force or moisture control problems during the filling process.
 These fillings are silver or dark and can be temperature sensitive at first due to the metal elements.
 Because they contain mercury, their use has caused controversy, but they’re one of the most researched filling materials used in dentistry.
 They’ve also been used for 100 years and placed in millions of patients.
 According to the United States Public Health Service, Centers for Disease Control and Prevention, and World Health Organization, amalgam fillings are safe, reliable and effective restorative material.

 Amalgam fillings cost slightly lower than other options.
 If you don’t want a metal filling, you can choose from other types—all with their own advantages and disadvantages.
 The filling you select is strictly your decision.
-Discuss any concerns you may have with Dr. Wright and Dr. Rodriguez, hence together, we can decide the option best for you.
+Discuss any concerns you may have with Dr. Wright, hence together, we can decide the option best for you.

 Composite Fillings (Tooth Colored)

 Composite fillings are a combination of glass or quartz filler in a matrix.
 They provide strength, resist fractures and match tooth color.
 These fillings are most commonly placed with a rubber dam to isolate the teeth to ensure adequate bonding.
 Requiring multiple steps, they can take longer to place and cost more than amalgam fillings.